knpuniversity/oo/knpu/episode1/basic-class.md

 If I give 10 sheets to my manager, they'll have no guarantee *what* data I may or may not have recorded.
 Simple, but unstructured.

-But an object is like the sheet's we were talking about earlier: it has a list of exactly what we want to track with a blank next to each for that value.
+But an object is like the sheets we were talking about earlier: it has a list of exactly what we want to track with a blank next to each for that value.
 So if we want to be able to store the name of each ship, we'll need to add a spot for it on the template.
-In object-oriented land, we'd need to add a `name` property to our `Ship` class.
+In object-oriented land, we need to add a `name` property to our `Ship` class.

 ### Adding a Property to a Class

-Let's do that.
+Let's do it!
 Say `public` then `$`, then the name of your property.
 In this case, our name is actually `name`:

 [[[ code('396303d088') ]]]